SMART-FALCON-AI/monitait_vision_engine/README.md

 ---

-**Note**: This project is forked from PartQC Box Counter and serves as the foundation for the unified MonitaQC platform.
+**Note**: This project is forked from PartQC Box Vision Engine and serves as the foundation for the unified MonitaQC platform.